Satyake/COMP44081/README.md

 2. **Preprocessing**

    - The data has been resampled to a Daily frequency from the 15-minute differences.
-   - - I have scaled both the train and validation data.
+   - I have scaled both the training and validation data.

 3. **Model Architecture**
    - **N-BEATSModel** with:
      - `input_chunk_length = 365` #This is the backcast #The model looks 365 days before and forecasts 365 days forward #NBEATS uses a backcast and forecast
      - `output_chunk_length = 365`
      - `n_epochs = 50`

-     - `random_state = 43`
+    - I did use Early Stopping (Commented out Early Stopping, due to a bug in Paperspace)
+    - The Final Model is the best-trained model with the optimized weights (Retrained with ES on Google colab).

 4. **Forecasting & Post-processing**
    ```python